docQodly/docs/docs/language/DataStoreClass.md

 #### Description

-The `.stopRequestLog()` function <!-- REF #DataStoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests on the client side<!-- END REF --> (in file or in memory).
+The `.stopRequestLog()` function <!-- REF #DataStoreClass.stopRequestLog().Summary -->stops any logging of ORDA requests<!-- END REF -->.
 It is particularly useful when logging in a file, since it actually closes the opened document on disk.

-This function must be called on a remote 4D, otherwise it does nothing.
-It is designed for debugging purposes in client/server configurations.

 #### Example